-The final proposals will then be considered by the NELB, which may or may not include the recommendations and/or observations from the Overview and Scrutiny Committee.
+The final proposals will then be considered by the Leadership Board, which may or may not include the recommendations and/or observations from the Overview and Scrutiny Committee.

-The NELB must approve the final proposals unanimously and with a recorded vote.
+The Leadership Board must approve the final proposals unanimously.

 d) After the Budget has been agreed